 The Mulligan Quarry and Irish Immigrants

 The Mulligan Quarry became a large local business and was a major employer in Clinton.
-Many Irish immigrants came to the area and worked in the quarry, making it an important part of the communityโs story.
+Many Irish immigrants came to the area and worked in the quarry, making it an important part of the community’s story.
 It operated successfully for more than 100 years, lasting until the 1960s.
-The quarryโs history is deeply tied to the people who worked hard to build a better life in Clinton.
+The quarry’s history is deeply tied to the people who worked hard to build a better life in Clinton.

 Red Mill Village Today

-Today, the Red Mill is more than just a historic buildingโitโs part of the Red Mill Museum Village, which includes the mill itself along with other restored buildings and exhibits.
+Today, the Red Mill is more than just a historic building; it’s part of the Red Mill Museum Village, which includes the mill itself along with other restored buildings and exhibits.
 Visitors can explore the grounds and learn about Clinton’s history, from milling and farming to quarry work and small-town life.

-The Red Mill is one of New Jerseyโs most photographed sites, but itโs more than just a beautiful landmark.
-Itโs a story of resilience, community, and change.
-The mill reminds us of the effort and hard work that went into building small towns and how families, immigrants, and workers shaped the history we see today.
+Walking through the village feels like stepping back in time.
+The river beside the mill, rustic buildings, and artifacts bring the past to life.
+Whether you’re interested in history, photography, or enjoying the peaceful setting, Red Mill Village is worth a visit.
+The Red Mill is one of New Jersey’s most photographed sites.
+But it is more than a beautiful landmark.
+It tells a story of resilience, community, and change.
+The mill reminds us of the effort and hard work that built small towns.
+Families, immigrants, and workers shaped the history we see today.

-If youโre ever in Clinton, make sure to stop by, take a walk through the village, and explore the museum.
-Youโll leave with both great photos and a deeper appreciation of New Jerseyโs history.
+If you’re ever in Clinton, make sure to stop by, take a walk through the village, and explore the museum.
+You’ll leave with both great photos and a deeper appreciation of New Jersey’s history.

 The Red Mill Museum is located at 56 Main St. in Clinton, NJ.
-Itโs open from Tuesday to Friday, 10:00 AM to 4:00 PM, and from 12:00 PM to 6:00 PM on weekends.
+It’s open from Tuesday to Friday, 10:00 AM to 4:00 PM, and from 12:00 PM to 6:00 PM on weekends.
 The admission prices are pretty reasonable.
 On weekdays, the fee is just $5 for children aged six and older, and children under five can enter for free.
-On weekends, adults pay $10, seniors and veterans pay $8, and children aged 6 to 12 pay $6.ย
+On weekends, adults pay $10, seniors and veterans pay $8, and children aged 6 to 12 pay $6.

 Hunterdon Art Museum